wranders/lab/containers/rootca/README.md

 ## Deploy Certificate and CRL to Github

+There are few ways to acheive this, and pros & cons for both.

+- Manually
+  - Pros:
+    - Simple
+  - Cons:
+    - No automation
+- SSH deploy keys
+  - Pros:
+    - Can leverage FIDO on a Yubikey
+    - FIDO private keys cannot be leaked; 2FA guaranteed
+  - Cons:
+    - Pushing to a branch requires manual creation of a Pull Request
+    - FIDO may require non-containerized software to configure
+    - No `Verified` commits without signing commits manually
+      - At this point, why bother scripting?
+- API via Github App (Bot)
+  - Pros:
+    - All commits `Verified`
+    - Can automatically create Pull Request to prevent clobbering `master`
+    - Doesn't rely on FIDO, so guaranteed to run containerized
+    - Private key for token generation can be stored securely on Yubikey
+  - Cons:
+    - Most "complex"
+    - Can be rate-limited, but unlikely
+    - Apps/bots have their own commit history

 To achieve this, we're going to rely on the Yubikey's FIDO2 application to leverage repository deploy keys.
 Certificate and CRLs will be uploaded to this repository and published via Github Pages, making the AIA and CDP locations